wdawson/vscode-bkr/README.md

 - Mac: `⌃ Ctrl` + `⌘ Cmd` + `y`

 View the kill ring (history of kills you've done) and choose a kill to yank.
+The maximum size is 20 by default, but can be configured in the settings.

 ![history](https://github.com/wdawson/vscode-bkr/raw/main/images/history.png)